laike9m/Cyberbrain/docs/Development.md

 cd cyberbrain-vsc && vsce package --no-yarn
 ```

-Normally you don't need to do packaging, because I'm the only one that can publish new versions.
+This is just FYI.
+As of now only me have the permission to publish new versions.

 ## Others